Graham Crisis Center

 Complete your hours with us.

 Need to complete court-ordered community service?
-You can do it with us in one of two ways — pay the community service fee, or work your hours at the Food Pantry or the Nifty Thrifty.
+We offer two convenient options: you can either pay the community service fee ($6.25 an hour) or complete your required hours by volunteering at the Food Pantry or the Nifty Thrifty.

 Good to know

-- We can no longer accept canned food as payment.
+• We are no longer able to accept food donations as payment.

 At the Office